• Condition Revoked on Course 30 June 2016

 Decision ID

-Report on renewal of accreditation of two higher education courses of study offered by Academy of Design Australia Limited (formerly Australian Academy of Design Inc)
+Report on renewal of accreditation of one higher education course of study in teach out mode offered by Harvest Bible College

-A delegate of TEQSA has renewed, under section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the accreditation of the following higher education courses of study offered by Academy of Design Australia Limited for a period of seven years until 31 January 2025:
+A delegate of TEQSA has renewed the accreditation, under Section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), of the following higher education course of study in teach out mode offered by Harvest Bible College for a period of four months until 30 March 2018, or until such a time as the last cohort of students (currently enrolled in their final year) graduates.

 Decision